-Yakusha-e depicts Kabuki actors and were some of the very first Japanese woodblock prints ever made.
-They were highly popular from the 17th century up until the 20th century.
+Yakusha-e depicted Kabuki actors and were some of the very first Japanese woodblock prints ever made.
+They were highly popular from the 17th Century up until the 20th Century.

 Yakusha-e prints pictured from left to right: (1) The actor Iwai Hanshiro VII in the role of Tsuchiya Umegawa (1852) by Utagawa Kunisada Source.
 (2) Kabuki actor Sawamura Sojuro III as Kujaku Saburō Narihira (1794) by Kinokuniya Tosshi Source (3) The Actor Ichikawa Kodanji IV as Akogi no Heiji (1852) by Utagawa Kunisada Source.

 Musha-e: Pictures of warriors

-Musha-e are of Samurai warriors in either poses or engaged in historically important battles.
+Musha-e is of Samurai warriors in either pose or engaged in historically important battles.
 The 47 Ronin were common subjects in this genre as they are often depicted in various battles.

 Musha-e print pictured: (1) A triptych featuring a Samurai battle (1894) by Toshikata Mizuno Source.

 Sumo-e: Pictures of sumo wrestlers

-Attending sumo wrestling matches was a favorite form of entertainment in Edo just as it is today.
-Wrestlers, much like today, enjoyed a celebrity-like status which is why they were popular subjects all throughout the history of Japanese woodblock prints.
+Attending sumo wrestling matches was a popular form of entertainment in Edo just as it is today.
+Wrestlers, much like today, enjoyed a celebrity-like status, which is why they were popular subjects throughout the history of Japanese woodblock prints.

 Sumo-e prints pictured from left to right: (1) Sumo wrestler throwing a foreigner at Yokohama (1861) by an unknown artist Source.
 (2) A sumo Wrestler Tossing a Foreigner (1861) by Utagawa Yoshiiku Source.
 (3) Sumo wrestler Musashino Monta (between 1848 and 1854) by Utagawa Kunisada Source.

 Interestingly, every renowned woodblock artist produced shunga prints at least once at some point during their artistic careers.

-Shunga could be purchased in single sheets or in book formats known as enpon.
+Shunga could be purchased in single sheets or book formats known as enpon.
 These were extremely popular and sold well among all social classes despite repeated attempts by authorities to ban it.

 Shunga-e pictured: Shunga enpon books from the Edo Period (1603-1856) on display at an Italian museum Source.

-Abuna-e shows its subjects (mostly women) in partially nude poses and came into being during the 1720’s after constant government crackdowns on the more explicit shunga prints.
+Abuna-e showed its subjects (mostly women) in partially nude poses and came into being during the 1720s after constant government crackdowns on the more explicit shunga prints.